klwdesigns/klw_base/_posts/2019-09-15-counterfeit-love.md

 This world is full of counterfeits.
 But, thank God, there is the real thing.

-\*\*Fascinating Q&A by Dr. Nicolosi on the biological / neurological aspects of homosexuality, shame, and enactment.
-Worth examining, even if you don't agree with him 100%: <https://www.youtube.com/watch?v=7kW4_4pat58>
+\*\*Fascinating Q&A on the biological / neurological aspects of homosexuality, shame, and enactment.
+Worth examining, even if you don't agree 100% with the psychiatrist’s ideas: <https://www.youtube.com/watch?v=7kW4_4pat58>